Landfill sources (A_10)

 Volume of waste water discharges generated by the Port Authority, or discharged through sewers owned by the Port Authority, broken down by type (A_17)

-The destination of waste water:
+The destination of such waste water:

-Municipal sewer | Offices and Levante Wharf (storm water) |
+Municipal sewer | Offices and Muelle Levante (Rainwater drains) |

-Own treatment | In operation at Ingeniero Juan Gonzalo Wharf |
+Own treatment | In operation at Muelle Ingeniero Juan Gonzalo: storm water tank |

 The water discharged into the estuary is all rainwater.
-There are different points of clean rainwater in the service area which, due to their condition, do not require treatment and do not have flow or volume measuring devices.
+There are different points of clean rainwater in the service area that, due to their condition, do not require treatment and do not have flow or volume measuring devices.